-We’ve been living without proper nightstands for over a year now and I’m thrilled to finally give our master bedroom the attention it deserves.
+We’ve been living without proper nightstands for over a year now and I’m thrilled to finally give our bedroom the attention it deserves.
 Adam and I were previously using undersized, mismatched side tables that we “borrowed” from our kids’ rooms, so these new DIY Gustavian Nightstands are a huge improvement!

 Watch the Video!

 You might recall how I’ve been on a French design kick lately, ever since we bought our French colonial home almost two years ago.
 Technically, these DIY nightstands would be considered more of a Swedish Gustavian style, which is a less fussy, understated interpretation of the French Louis XVI style.
 Fluted and beaded details were prevalent in French Neoclassicist and Gustavian design and I’m over the moon that I was able to make my very own beaded drawer fronts!

 Big thanks to 84 Lumber for sponsoring this project.
 It’s been amazing to be able to partner with them!
 You might remember when we teamed up on our kids’ built-in bunk bed project last year.
 84 Lumber is a family- and woman-owned business, and growing up as an Air Force kid and now as an Army wife, I love that they support our military through veteran career-building opportunities, military charities, and appreciation events.